adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/pdfviewer/v1/pdfviewer/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Document Cloud Viewer (v1)
+PDF Viewer (v1)
 ====
-Document Cloud Viewer component written in HTL.
+PDF Viewer for Adobe Document Cloud component written in HTL.

 ## Features